ClubObsidian/StaffDocuments/SERVERRULES.md

+# Server rules

-**All rules defined are general guidelines but final discretion, it is up to the staff team what the punishment should be for what is done.**
+**All rules defined are general guidelines but final discretion is up to the staff team what the punishment should be.**

 ## Chat Rules